umairchd/csv_product_report/README.md

 This is a Ruby project that includes a script and associated tests for generating a product report in JSON format from a CSV file.
 The script reads a CSV file containing product data and converts it into a JSON report.

-The project also includes unit tests to ensure the correctness of the script.
+The project also includes unit tests to ensure the correctness of the script.&nbsp;

 **Project Structure**&nbsp;

-The project is structured as follows:&nbsp;

-product_report.rb: The main Ruby script that reads the CSV file, generates the JSON report, and handles potential errors.&nbsp;

-products.csv: The sample CSV file containing the product data.
-You can replace this file with your own CSV file or modify it as needed.&nbsp;

-product_report_spec.rb: The unit tests for the ProductReport script.
+The project is structured as follows:&nbsp; product_report.rb: The main Ruby script that reads the CSV file, generates the JSON report, and handles potential errors.&nbsp; products.csv: The sample CSV file containing the product data.
+You can replace this file with your own CSV file or modify it as needed.&nbsp; product_report_spec.rb: The unit tests for the ProductReport script.
 These tests verify the correctness of the read_csv and generate_report methods.&nbsp;

 **Usage**&nbsp;